Kha Ri Gude (Let Us Learn) Adult Literacy Programme (KGALP)

 Recruitment and training of facilitators

 The implementation of the programme, including the recruitment of new learners, is heavily dependent on a cadre of community-based volunteer educators or facilitators, supervisors and coordinators.
-Currently, there are about 75,000 volunteers working as programme educators or facilitators.
-Of these, about 66% are under 35; 80% are women; 85% of them were unemployed and all were recruited from the same communities as the learners they serve.
+In order to reach approximately 600,000 learners, the campaign recruited and trained some 40,000 volunteers to work as programme educators and facilitators.
+Over the years, the volunteers were predominantly women (85%), two thirds (66%) were under the age of 35; 85% of them were unemployed and all were recruited from the same communities as the learners they serve.
 As a rule, only matriculants with a minimum of Grade 12 qualification and qualified professionals are recruited and trained to serve as programme facilitators.
 Currently, 51% of the volunteers (coordinators, supervisors and educators) have one or more tertiary qualification.
 Programme facilitators are provided with basic training in various aspects of adult education including:

 - adult-appropriate teaching-learning methods

 - class room management

 - how to use teaching modules to conduct lessons, as well as to moderate the learning process

 - how to conduct the assessment activities in the Learner Assessment Portfolios (LAPS ).